Introduction to the integral of sqrt(1-x^2)

 How do you integrate square √ 1 - x 2?

-To calculate the integral of the square root of 1-x^2, we can use different integration techniques, such as integration by parts rule and the trigonometric substitution method.
+To calculate the integral sqrt(1-x^2), we can use different integration techniques, such as integration by parts rule and the trigonometric substitution method.
 Mathematically, the integral of 1-x2, is calculated as;

 $\int \sqrt{1-x^2} dx=\frac{1}{2}x\sqrt{1-x^2}+\frac{1}{2}\sin^{-1}x+c$